 Frieze Art Fair on the inside

-The inaugural edition of Frieze Los Angeles was a much-anticipated event.
-The fair’s arrival was yet another major mark of LA’s new central role in the art world, and everyone in the industry was eagerly waiting to see how it would differ from the London and New York editions.
+The inaugural edition of Frieze Los Angeles was a much-anticipated event, and everyone in the industry was eagerly waiting to see how it would differ from the London and New York editions.
 So how was it?
 “Oh it was fantastic,” says Kasia.
 Unlike the New York and London fairs, where Kasia dealt with over 200 galleries in her past role of Exhibitor Relations Associate, in LA it was just 70 galleries.
 As a result, “you had this boutique environment that a lot of the guests and gallerists loved,” which provided a more intricate, involved experience of viewing the art.
 It was also interesting to be in the land of the movie industry—the fair was set on the Paramount Studio lot and welcomed many celebrities.
 “It was interesting to observe the different types of personalities…to see how everybody sort of interacts within the scene here,” says Kasia about her LA Frieze experience.
 But unlike the thousands who come to see the finished product—the booths, the art, the performances—Kasia and Zoe also get to see how it all comes together.
 “I absolutely love going to the committee meetings when the committee selects the galleries; I’ve been going to them since 2013, to all of them” Kasia shared.
 Being able to observe the selection process, to go through the applications of prospective fair participants and view the images, to see all the different components come together and develop—and be part of it all on the inside—are what make the experience of working for a major art fair a rewarding one.

 Words of advice to students